CMTA/CMTAT/doc/modules/mint.md

 ##### Description

-Emitted when the specified `amount` of new tokens was issued to the specified `beneficiary`.
+Emitted when the specified `amount` of new tokens was created and allocated to the specified `beneficiary`.